madminer-tool/madminer-tutorial/_site/content/reana/execution.md

 ## Local deployment
 The local deployment makes reference to the use of Yadage as the execution coordinator.

-Both the complete workflow as well as the sub-workflow repositories define a series of high-level commands by the definition of a Makefile.
-The main command that it exposes is the yadage-run command:
+Both the complete workflow as well as the sub-workflow repositories have a `Makefile` that defines a few high-level commands for convenience.
+The main command that it exposes is the `yadage-run` command:

 ```bash
 make yadage-run
 ```

-This command would run the specified workflow within the workflow folder, generating a set of results within the .yadage folder (invisible folder only accessible via terminal or IDE).
+This command would run the specified workflow within the `workflow` folder, generating a set of results within the .yadage folder (invisible folder only accessible via terminal or IDE).

 ``` bash
 cd .yadage
 ls -l
 ```

-Remote deployment
+## Remote deployment

-The local deployment makes reference to the use of REANA as the execution coordinator.
+This section describes executing the workflow on a REANA instance running on a remote cluster.

-In this case, only the complete workflow exposes a Makefile high-level command to use REANA as the deployment and coordination platform.
-However, it requires a preliminar configuration in order for our reana-client CLI to be able to connect with a REANA instance:
+The `Makefile` in the complete workflow repository also defines a high-level command for submitting the job to a REANA cluster (the sub-workflows do not).
+However, one must first set some environment variables  in order for the `reana-client` CLI to be able to connect with a REANA instance:

 ```bash
 # Optional.
 Only if a virtual env was created